CodingCocho/Frontend-Development-HW-for-Beginners/Week-1.md

 Frontend Development HW 1
 (Estimated complete time 5 hours)
-On a separate .md write your answers down for question 1 and 2.
+On a separate document or .md file write your answers down for question 1 and 2.

 1. What is coding to you?
 In a sentence or two describe to me what is coding?
 Use these resources to help guide you. https://www.youtube.com/watch?v=vBxgw0dcqqA